Catastrophic overfitting can be induced with discriminative non-robust features

 \section{Concluding remarks}

-In this work, we have presented a thorough empirical study to establish a causal link between the features of the data and the onset of CO in FGSM-AT.
-Specifically, using controlled data interventions we have seen that, \begin{enumerate*}[label=(\roman*)]\item when imposed with robustness contraints, networks have a preference to combine easy-to-learn, discriminative, but non-robust features with other (complex) features to achieve robustness. \item Moreover, if there is an interaction between these features the network tends to increase its non-linearity. \item If unchecked, this increase in non-linearity can trigger CO.
-This new perspective has allowed us to shed new light on the mechanisms that trigger CO, as it shifted our focus towards studying the way the data structure influences the learning algorithm.\end{enumerate*} We believe this opens the door to promising future work focused on understanding the intricacies of these learning mechanisms.
-In general, we consider that deriving methods that allow to inspect the data and identify how different features of a dataset interact within each other is another interesting avenue for future work.\looseness=-1
+In this work, we have presented a thorough empirical study to establish a link between the features of the data and the onset of CO in FGSM-AT.
+Using controlled data interventions, we have shown that CO is a learning shortcut used by the network to avoid learning complex robust features while achieving high accuracy using easy non-robust ones.
+This new perspective sheds new light on the mechanisms that trigger CO, as it shifts our focus towards studying the way the data structure influences the learning algorithm.
+We believe this opens the door to promising future work towards understanding the intricacies of these mechanisms, deriving methods for inspecting data and identifying feature interactions, and finding faster ways to make neural networks robust.\looseness=-1